 Review Question Answers Full Sets

-The following ACT English Practice Test consists of the full-length question with answers, You can test your self by participating in our free quiz or download PDF for free.
+The following ACT English Practice Test consists of the full-length question with answers, You can test yourself by participating in our free quiz or downloading a PDF for free.
 Unlike ACT Math, in English, there will be four options for each question.

 ACT English Test Topics

 The English test is a 75-question, 45-minute test that consists of five essays, or passages, each followed by a set of multiplechoice test questions.